OldNGreyBMR/aupost/README.md

 -------------
 1 Data
 ======
+To obtain really accurate postage quotes directly from Australia Post the following fields are preferred.
+The module will still return quotations if dimensions are not provided.

-To use this Zen Cart plugin for calculating postage with Australia Post you need to have made the following customisation to Zen Cart.
+To use this Zen Cart plugin for calculating postage with Australia Post IT IS PREFERRED that you have made the following customisation to Zen Cart.
-The products table SHOULD include the following fields: products_width (included by default in Zen Cart) products_length products_height products_width.
+	The products table SHOULD include the following fields: products_width (included by default in Zen Cart) products_length
+		products_height.

 	The latter three fields can be added by installing the "Numinix Product Fields" add on and adding the predefined custom group "products_dimensions".
 These fields must have valid values to calculate the postage charges correctly.
 	Dimensions should be in cm, weight should be in grams (gms).
 	If you have used the OzPpost postage calculator previously you will have these fields.
 If you do not add the extra fields and populate their values the module will use default values.
 	The default values are 10cm x 10cm x 2cm which will be a small parcel.

 2 Australia Post Account
 =======================